typeddjango/awesome-python-typing/README.md

 - [1-minute guide to real constants in Python](https://sobolevn.me/2018/07/real-python-contants) - Full tutorial about `Final` constants and inheritance.
 - [Simple dependent types in Python](https://sobolevn.me/2019/01/simple-dependent-types-in-python) - Full tutorial about `Literal` types.
 - [Testing mypy stubs, plugins, and types](https://sobolevn.me/2019/08/testing-mypy-types) - Full tutorial about testing mypy types.
+- [Our journey to type checking 4 million lines of Python](https://dropbox.tech/application/our-journey-to-type-checking-4-million-lines-of-python) - Dropbox has been one of the first companies to adopt Python static type checking at this scale.
 - [PyTest MonkeyType Introduction](https://dev.to/ldrscke/type-annotate-an-existing-python-django-codebase-with-monkeytype-254i) - Type Annotate an existing Python Django Codebase with MonkeyType.
 - [The state of type hints in Python](https://bernat.tech/posts/the-state-of-type-hints-in-python/) - As of May 2018.
 - [Type hints cheat sheet](https://mypy.readthedocs.io/en/latest/cheat_sheet_py3.html) - Cheat sheet on writing type annotations by MyPy team.